andgineer/TRegExpr/docs/index.rst

 Many features suggested and a lot of bugs founded (and even fixed) by TRegExpr’s contributors.

-I cannot list here all of them (actually I kept listing only on very early stage of development), but I do appreciate all bug-reports, features suggestions and questions that I am receiving from you.
+I cannot list here all of them, but I do appreciate all bug-reports, features suggestions and questions that I am receiving from you.